qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 version of the input one, with additional attributes in its attribute table.

 The additional attributes and their values are taken from a second vector layer.
-An attribute is selected in each of them to define the join criteria (one-to-one relation).
+An attribute is selected in each of them to define the join criteria .

 Parameters
 ..........